Many thanks to Diary of an ADI for permission to reproduce this article.

 How do the examiners assess a stall?

-DSA SOP DT1 only gives only one example:
+DVSA SOP DT1 (guidance for driving examiners) only gives only one example:

 This requires interpretation, as it doesn’t cover every possible situation.